DigytUX/super-seo/README.md

 - More trust, reviews and return patreons/patients/clients...etc

 ### Features
-All your client's to focus on marketing and not the shitty tech stuff
+All your clients to focus on marketing and not the shitty tech stuff

 #### Robots.txt
 The robots.txt file is a text file that tells web robots (most often search engines) which pages on your site to crawl and which not to crawl.
 It is a way to give web robots instructions for how to crawl your site.